Vickyyn/task-tracker/README.md

 ## Help documentation

 ### System/hardware requirements:
-Python 3 (please see https://www.python.org/downloads/ to download if needed)
+Python 3 (please see http://wsvincent.com/install-python/ for an installation and setup guide if needed)

 ### Dependencies:
 Third party packages used include PrettyTable 3.4.1 and Art 5.7, as well as a subdependency of wcwidth 0.2.5.
 These are automatically installed (if not already installed) by following the below installation guide.